Current Work

 Embrace the challenges of simplicity.

-Give money to decent leaders, politicans, influencers.
+Give money to decent leaders, politicians, influencers.

 Garden at home more.